aaron11669/aaron11669.github.io/README.md

   <source src="swing_up_jump.mp4" type="video/mp4">
 </video>

 *Video of the robot jumping from flat, unobstructed ground.
-The controller behaves similarly to a swing-up controller.*
+The controller behaves similarly to a swing-up controller to build momentum then performs a jump optimized for height.*

 <video width="80%" controls>